 Schroen Train has two good sized wooden bridge drops plus alternative lines.
 Quick, tight turns, chunky rocks and a few rooted sections plus some slippery, off-camber descents/climbs make this trail a test of technical ability.
 Unlike most trails in Slaughter Pen, the Schroen Train trail is one that could get a novice rider into trouble if not careful.
-There is a wooden latter drop about half way down and it's a good size drop with a slight turn to the left.
+There is a wooden ladder drop about half way down and it's a good size drop with a slight turn to the left.

 As you roll off the end and your wheels go airborne, you'll drift slightly to the right (which is an awesome feeling) before you land with speed and quickly maneuver through an s-curve.
 Don't feel like going big?
 No problem.
-Take the latter bridge (middle line) or the far right singletrack.
+Take the ladder bridge (middle line) or the far right singletrack.